 You gain strength by training these movements with a certain load.
-When you get stronger, you will recruit a large proportion of your muscle fibres which makes them more visible and more functional.
+When you get stronger, you will recruit a large proportion of your muscle fibers which makes them more visible and more functional.
 For example, they will be more sensitive to glucose and insulin.

 This process does not make the muscles bigger, but by reducing the protective fat tissue surrounding the muscles, you might appear as if you have gained more muscle mass.